fbpx

 6 Creative Reverb Tricks Part 1

-We got a two-part series on six creative ways that you can use reverb in your music productions.
-In part one we discuss a classic reverb swell, reverb early reflections and an octave shimmer up trick.
+We have a two-part series on six creative ways that you can use reverb in your music productions.
+In part one, we discuss a classic reverb swell, reverb early reflections, and an octave shimmer-up trick.
 Are you familiar with some of these tricks?
 Level up your music productions with reverb tricks and stay tuned for part two next week.

 Classic Reverb Swell